CAFDataProcessing/worker-document/README.md

 The below are the various event handlers from the workflow scripts.

+It is not mandatory that the workflow script file should contain all of the below event handlers.
+Sometimes the workflow script may contain only few handlers from the below list.
+The event handler will only be triggered, if there is corresponding function from the JavaScript file being executed.

 ####  onProcessTask

 This is the first function called by worker on the task message.